grscwf/twin-mt/nero-paths.md

 ## 2nd Floor
 - There are two solutions to the 2nd floor: Easy and Hard.
 - Easy is only available after finishing 1st Floor Hard.
-- Hard is a little tricky, but forgiving, and probably easier than 1st Floor Hard.
+- Hard is tricky, but a little forgiving, and maybe easier than 1st Floor Hard.
   - There are several retryable loops.
   - The player can easily avoid a bad ending that they've stumbled into before.
 The action that leads to the bad ending is obvious, and there's always an alternative.
   - The bad endings aren't necessarily obvious beforehand.
 This helps amp up frustration against Ivex and make the good ending more satisfying.